Edit Content

 The Rocky Mountain Brainspotting Institute (RMBI) is a nonprofit 501(c)(3) organization created to promote and advance the use of Brainspotting, a brain-body treatment approach.
-RMBI is a professional association of mental and physical health professionals who are trained in and use Brainspotting in their practices.
+RMBI is a professional association of mental and physical healthcare practitioners who are trained in and use Brainspotting in their practices.

 The mission of RMBI is to advance the use of Brainspotting through information dissemination, knowledge advancement, peer-to-peer learning and professional training.
 RMBI also administers a Scholarship Treatment Fund (STF) to cover the cost of Brainspotting therapy for individuals who are uninsured, underinsured, or unable to afford treatment on their own.

-1. support mental and physical health professionals in their use and development of Brainspotting;
+support mental and physical health professionals in their use and development of Brainspotting

 Please consider including RMBI in your charitable giving.
 Your donation will help with RMBI’s overall functioning including the development and delivery of our Scholarship Treatment Fund, through which we offer Brainspotting to those unable to afford it.